amaiya/ktrain/FAQ.md

 to the machine without internet access.

-However, due to a current bug in the `transformers` library, files from `<home_directory>/.cache/torch.transformers` are not loaded.
-To get around this, you can download the model files from [here]( https://huggingface.co/models) and point *ktrain* to the folder.
+However, due to a current bug in the `transformers` library, files from `<home_directory>/.cache/torch.transformers` are not loaded when there is no internet access.
+To get around this, you can download the model files from [here]( https://huggingface.co/models) and point
+*ktrain* to the folder.
 There are typically three fiels you need, and it is important that the downloaded files are rennamed to `tf_model.h5`, `config.json`, and 'vocab.txt'.